Contact the Museum

 - For questions about sponsorship and donations, please contact [email protected].

 - To schedule a virtual field trip or private virtual program, please contact [email protected].
-We ask that you DO NOT call the Museum, please.
+No phone calls, please.

 - For educational resources and programming information, please contact [email protected].

 - For events-related questions, please contact [email protected].

 - For media inquiries, please contact [email protected].